Film Spoilers and

 Æon Flux (2005)

-In the post-apocalyptic year of 2415, inhabitants were forced to live in the walled city of Bregna ruled by the totalitarian Goodchild dynasty of genetic scientists, following a devastating lethal virus in 2011 which killed 99% of the population (leaving only 5 million people) and caused everyone else who survived to be sterile (the cure had caused sterility).
+Director Karyn Kusama's action sci-fi story was set in the post-apocalyptic year of 2415.
+Inhabitants were forced to live in the walled, utopian city of Bregna ruled by the totalitarian Goodchild dynasty of genetic scientists.
+A devastating lethal virus in 2011 had killed 99% of the population (leaving only 5 million people) and had caused everyone else who survived to be sterile.

 After the Thin Man (1936)